proux01/ceps/text/106-notation-levels.md

 Print Notation Levels [in custom_entry].
 ```

-would print all used levels as an ordered list, then declared but
-unsuded levels and their constraints.
+would print levels and their constraints.
 All levels are printed along
 with their associativity.

 Entry defaults to "in constr".

-The `Print Grammar` command should also print the subset of levels
-used in the printed grammar.

 ## Remarks